Skip to Content

 This Guidance should be read in conjunction with the Procedures for Dealing with Academic Offences.
 Where there is any doubt, the Procedures take precedence over this guidance.

-• Minor and major offences
+• Minor and Major offences

 An academic offence is normally considered ‘minor’ if it occurs in a piece of work that contributes one third or less of the assessment for the module.
+Suspected minor offences shall be dealt with at School level under the procedures set out in 4.

 The following are considered ‘major’ offences: